-Current tax assets recoverable and liabilities payable in more than one year are £2 million and £nil (2022: £nil and £nil), respectively.
+Current tax assets recoverable in more than one year are £nil million (2023: £2 million).

-Liabilities for prior years' tax to be settled by group relief of £nil (2022: £2 million) are included within payables and other financial liabilities (note 15) and are payable in less than one year.
+Current tax assets for prior years' tax of £5 million (2023: £3 million) are expected to be settled by group relief, and are recoverable in less than one year.